 It’s shopping season!
 While more people choose to do their holiday shopping online, this creates the perfect opportunity for cybercriminals to entice unsuspecting shoppers.
 Check out how you can avoid scam attempts this holiday season.

-A drastically growing number of consumers are getting their shopping done online at a staggering growth of 43% vs. only 16% last year in the US alone, enhancing the opportunities for cyber attackers to strike.
-During Single’s Day, Black Friday, and Cyber Monday, cyberattacks have been extremely high in particular.
-Add the 400% increase in online scams since COVID-19 has started, and your risk this year alone is off the charts.
+A growing number of consumers are getting their shopping done online at a staggering growth of 43% vs. only 16% last year in the US alone, enhancing the opportunities for cyber attackers to strike.
+While using sophisticated phishing technology, cyber criminals pretend to be genuine sellers as an attempt to manipulate you into divulging sensitive data such as credit card information and log-in credentials.
+During Single’s Day, Black Friday, and Cyber Monday, cyberattacks have been extremely high.
+Add the 400% increase in online scams since the year 2020, and your risk this year alone is off the charts.

 Such as money orders, wire-transfers, or pre-loaded money cards and vouchers.

 Such as those present in coffee shops and other public places, as suspicious sites are easier to get through to you.

 Search for an SSL certificate that ensures the safety of the site.

 For Black Friday for instance, dedicated sites such as blackfridayscom.tld and black-fridaywalmart.tld were created in order to help shoppers double-check shopping sites.

 Search for validation icons (that are actually clickable, not just images).

 Make sure not to ever make a direct bank transfer or buy a prepaid card or vouchers.

 Sites like WHOIS can provide information about the site owner and how long the domain has existed.
 If no contact details exist, do not proceed with the purchase.